shnam7/gulp-build-manager/docs/contents/02-build-configuration.md

 Addional watch targets that will be added to conf.watch in addition to default vale, conf.src.

-### conf.clean
+### conf.reloadOnChange
-Specifies clean target files that will be removed by GCleaner when clean task is triggered.
-GCleaner instance is automatically created by GBuildProject, if there's any clean target to remove.
-Glob supported.
+Enable reloading when watch target change detected.
+Default value us ture.
+So, to disable automatic reloading on change, this property should be set to **false** clearly, not undefined.
+See conf.reloadOnFinish option for an examle.

+If this is set to false, conf.reloadOnFinish will be turned on outomatically unless it's clearly set to 'false'.

+Note: GWatcher has it's own reloadOnChange options.
+Default value is true.
+If this is set to false, conf.reloadOnChange will have no effect.
+If you see reloading is not working, check WatchOptions.reloadOnChange for gbm.addWatcher() call.

 ### conf.reloadOnFinish
 By default, Gwatcher monitors and triggers reloading.
-So, reloading ath the end of build is not required.
+So, reloading at the end of build is not required.
 This is generally fine, but in some cases such as executing external commands without gulp stream, reloading need to be delayed until the build execution is finished.
-In that case, this option can be turned on, and GWatcher's reloadOnChange option can be turned off.
+In that case, this option can be turned on, and reloadOnChange option can be turned off.

+If conf.reloadOnChange is set to false, the this will be turned on outomatically unless it's clearly set to 'false'.

 Here is an example to do that.